Alena-Stavrova/qa-cv-portfolio/README.md

 1. None of them is universally recognized as quality one (no industry standard)
 2. From my understanding, many of them are just spoon-feeding their students the information and don't help them develop their thinking.
 As a software tester, you are supposed to solve problems you've never encountered before, figure things out and learn on your own, so I don't see how this approach of most courses is helpful.

-I hope this plan will help me to achieve my goal of getting my first testing job, and I'd be happy if this repo will be helpful for other users.
+Hopefully, this plan will help me to achieve my goal of getting my first testing job.
+And I'd be happy if other aspiring testers find it useful.